andrew-fenwick/CPlusPlusGrocerProj/README.md

 # CPlusPlusGrocerProj

 This project involved opening a text file with various foods and produce.
-I need to organize that data and take inventory of each item.
+I needed to organize that data and take inventory of each item.
 Then I had to quantify that data by number and by histogram.

-The loops I created for the histogram were by best aspect of the project.
+The loops I created for the histogram were my best aspect of the project.
 I needed to create a nested loop that would add characters to a line for every item there was.
 Then skip to the next food/line once every character was printed.

 I regret not naming the initial text file properly and I also wish that I organized the characters on the histogram better.
 I would have out an additional space between each character.